gntagkas/Bike-Share_Company_Data_Analysis/README.md

 Handling tripduration format:

 The `tripduration` column was originally formatted as `x,xxx.xx` (e.g. `1,353.20`).
-However this format isn't recognized by SQL an numeric due to the comma.
+However this format isn't recognized by SQL as numeric due to the comma.
 To resolve this, we performed the following steps:

 1. Created a temporary table for both Q1 and Q2 of 2019, where the `tripduration` column was stored as `TEXT`.
 2. Inserted data into our temporary table.